Library Home page | Library Catalog

 Mental Health

 "Social distancing" has made many of us, not only seniors, feel isolated and anxious.
 A better term could be "physical" distancing since you can still be "social" via phone or video calls, texts, emails, and/or regular mail.
 You can also take courses and programs virtually.
 So make it a point to catch up with friends and family, learn a new skill, and/or meet others virtually.
-If you do socialize in person, follow the latest CDC guidelines COVD-19 Recommendations for Older Adults NEW! to keep your and others protected.
+If you do socialize in person, follow the latest CDC guidelines COVD-19 Recommendations for Older Adults to keep your and others protected.

 Some fun activities on our Activities page may help create a new routine from the usual activities you are missing.
 Here are some resources available to you if you need help coping: